 To better understand this post, first go to YouTube and search “Tennessee black panther.”
 After you’ve watched all the videos of black house cats with people snickering in the background, you’ll understand how we felt about our neighbors’ stories about a black panther on the mountain.
 We were not believers.

-- Officially, according to wildlife officials, there are no big cats left in east Tennessee.
+- According to State wildlife officials, there are no big cats in east Tennessee.

 - If there were big cats, they’d be mountain lions, which usually aren’t black.